Financing Your Education

 Your acceptance to MIT Sloan is based on a needs-blind admissions process.
 Once you are admitted to the MIT Sloan MBA program, you will have access to detailed information about the financial aid process on our admitted student website.
 The process is slightly different depending on whether you are an international student, a U.S. citizen, or a permanent resident.

 Leaders for Global Operations Fellowship

-Students accepted to the joint MBA/Leaders for Global Operations (LGO) program may receive generous fellowships funded by MIT industry partners.
+Students accepted to the dual-degree MBA/Leaders for Global Operations (LGO) program may receive generous fellowships funded by MIT industry partners.
 See the LGO website for more information.